 The Republic of Liberia is situated within the east central Atlantic region of the Gulf of Guinea.
-With an Atlantic coastline of about 570km and a continental shelf averaging 34km in width, the marine fishing grounds of Liberia cover 186 322.2km2 within the Exclusive Economic Zone (EEZ).
-Liberia's Inshore Exclusion Zone (IEZ) was recently reduced from six (6) to three (3) nautical miles by Executive Order No. 84, and is reserved for artisanal and semi-industrial fishing activities.
+With an Atlantic coastline of approximately 570km and a continental shelf averaging 34km in width, the marine fishing grounds of Liberia cover 186 322.2km2 within the Exclusive Economic Zone (EEZ).
+In 2017, Liberia's Inshore Exclusion Zone (IEZ) was reduced from six to three nautical miles by Executive Order No. 84, and is reserved for artisanal and semi-industrial fishing activities.
 The fishing area extends from the shrimp-rich Shebro grounds bordering Sierra Leone in the west, to the Cavalla River Basin bordering Côte d'Ivoire in the east, and the tuna pelagic fishing grounds extending out into the Atlantic Ocean.